What is a Gastric Balloon?

 The deflated Gastric Balloon is inserted through your mouth, down your gullet and into your stomach.
 In our expert hands, it requires little or no sedation and we will ensure that you feel little discomfort during your procedure.

 Once the balloon is in your stomach it is inflated and filled with sterile saline.
 The amount of saline varies according to the size of your stomach.
-Your balloon will fill around 70% of your stomach’s capacity.

 The removal of the balloon is as simple as the placement.